no222hj/1dv610-L3/Reflektion.md

 Chapter 9 was rather hard to penetrate for me.
 My experience of testing is limited and unit tests even more so.
 The chapter is an interesting read but I do believe I need to work further with unit tests in order to fully grasp the concepts.
 As I have worked with manual testing in this project a lot of the principles in this chapter are not applicable.
-I have tried to keep the test "Clean and Readable" though, and "One Concept per Test" is something I've tried to keep in mind.
+I have tried to keep the test "Clean and Readable" though, and "One Concept per Test" is something I've tried to keep in mind but i find it hard to know where to draw the line.

+#### Examples from this project

+The test 2.2.2.
+"Add expense category modal close" in the test report show one of the manual tests based on a previous.
+This test only tests one thing and is easy to read and understand.
+The test is also "Clean" in the sense that it is easy to follow and does not contain any unnecessary code.
+It almost look too small in a sense but I do believe it's a good example of "One Concept per Test".
+2.2.6.
+"Add existing expense category amount" is another exmaple of a test that comply with the above in my opinion.
+It is however a bit bigger and more complex but still easy to read and understand.

 ## Chapter 10: Classes